NikoSokratous/DemocratizeHfund/README.md

  <img src="https://user-images.githubusercontent.com/97196020/148590072-39da653e-fa48-4cd4-af80-ba4aa9b89d34.png" width="600" >

- <i>Deposit and withdraw functions exist in the upper right part of the page in a drop down form.
-In this space there also informations about the user, his walet addreas and the value of his money invested in the fund + profit and (loss)</i>
+ <i>Deposit and withdraw functions exist in the upper right part of the page in a drop-down form.
+In this space there also information’s about the user, his wallet address and the value of his money invested in the fund + profit and (loss) </i>

  <img src="https://user-images.githubusercontent.com/97196020/148589931-87c4f52f-65de-49ff-be4b-2e8dc549930b.png" width="200" >

- <i>Since the value of the fund will flactuate accorting to its investment every user can withdraw as much as his deposit was + or - a percentage that equals the persentages if profit of loss that the fund made since his deposit</i>
+ <i>Since the value of the fund will fluctuate according to its investment every user can withdraw as much as his deposit was + or - a percentage that equals the percentage if profit of loss that the fund made since his deposit.</i>

     function deposit() payable public {